PabloMK7/ArticBaseServer/README.md

 Artic Base Server is a Luma3DS 3GX plugin that allows using the Artic Base protocol to broadcast your games to a compaible emulator (for example: [PabloMK7/citra](https://github.com/PabloMK7/citra)).
 This works by forwarding the filesystem requests from the emulator to the console.

 ### Features
-- Play games from your console without having to dump them.
+- Play games from your console without having to dump them, with purchased updates and DLC.
 - Sync the savedata/extdata of the broadcasted game during the play session.
 - Load shared ext data and NCCH archives from your console.
 - Remove the need to dump AES keys, as the decryption is done by the console's OS.